 - Presentations by doctoral and early career scholars, and/or one-to-one or group tutorials led by ARTIS staff towards the end of the event.

-Potential Themes for ARTIS Events
+Potential Themes for Collaborative ARTIS Events

-Institutions interested in hosting an ARTIS event may propose any theme of relevance to the study of translation and interpreting as a field of research.
+Institutions interested in hosting a Collaborative ARTIS event may propose any theme of relevance to the study of translation and interpreting as a field of research.
 The existing expertise on the ARTIS Steering Committee and International Advisory Panel can easily provide input and feedback on the following themes, among many others (all in relation to the study of translation and interpreting specifically):

 voice; positioning; identity; popular culture; music; fandom; crowdsourcing; workplace studies; institutional settings; corpus-based studies; community; museums; multimodality; audiovisual translation; science; history; historiography; oral history; lingua francae; protest movements; conflict; memory; process analysis; experimental research; digital culture; globalization; performativity…